Devamm007/TDS-P1-2025-09-24F2000828/README.md

 ENV PORT 7860
 ENV PYTHONUNBUFFERED 1

-# 3. Create a Working Directory (where the app will live inside the container)
+# 3. Set Working Directory to root
-WORKDIR /app
+WORKDIR /

-# 4. Copy Dependencies File
+# 4. Copy Dependencies File to root
-# Only copy the requirements file first to take advantage of Docker layer caching
 COPY requirements.txt .

 # 5. Install Dependencies
-# Use --no-cache-dir for a smaller image size
+# This layer only gets rebuilt if requirements.txt changes
 RUN pip install --no-cache-dir -r requirements.txt

-# 6. Copy Application Code and Templates
+# 6. Copy Application Code and Templates to root
-# Copy the entire project directory (including main.py, and the templates folder)
-# The '.' copies from the build context (your repo root) to the WORKDIR (/app)
+# This copies everything from your local repo root to the container's root (/)
 COPY . .

 # 7. Define the Command to Run the Application
-# This starts Uvicorn, binding to all interfaces (0.0.0.0) on the required port (7860)
-# 'main:app' refers to the 'app' object in 'main.py'
+# Assumes 'main.py' is in the root directory and contains the 'app' object
 CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "7860"]
 ```
 - README.md must start with configuration setup with or without license: